Trains in Germany

 |Train companies||Deutsche Bahn with connection or Deutsche Bahn|

-Trains from London to Cologne cover the 308 miles (496 km) long trip with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
-There are direct train services available.
+Trains from London to Cologne cover the 308 miles (496 km) long route taking on average 4 h 58 min with our travel partners like Deutsche Bahn with connection or Deutsche Bahn.
+Normally, there are 2 trains operating per day, including direct services available.
 Travelers depart most frequently from London Victoria and arrive in Köln Hbf.

 Read on for COVID-19 recommendations and policies for your Deutsche Bahn train ticket between London and Cologne: